Paul-J-Company/Systems-Design/README.md

     - DataDog, Splunk, Greylog, etc.
 + What is your Compute Design?
   - Where are your High-level Compute Architecture/Design Diagrams?
-  - AWS EC2 VMs, OnPrem Servers/VMs, etc.
+  - AWS EC2 VMs, OnPrem Servers/VMs/Containers, etc.
 + What Infrastructure Provisioning Tools do you use?
   - Terraform, Ansible, Nomad, Kubernetes?
 + What Programming Languages do you use?
   - Python, Go, Bash, C, C++, Java, Javascript, etc.
   - What Programming Tools and/or Frameworks do you use?
-    - IDEs: VSC, Vim, EMacs
+    - IDEs: VSC, Vim, Emacs
-    - Distributes Version Control System: Git
+    - Distributed Version Control System: Git, Github, Gitlab
     -  Programming Style Guides
     -  Frameworks: Angular, Kafka, React, Backbone, etc.
 + What is your SDLC, CI/CD Workflow?